Hubs-Foundation/hubs-cloud/community-edition/readme.md

     - use certbotbot
         - `bash render_cbb.sh && kubectl apply -f cbb.yaml`

-# example1 -- with vm on gcp
+# example -- with vm on gcp
 ### make a kubernetes environment
 replace `hcce-vm-1` and `us-central1-a` with your desired name and zone, check [official doc](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create) for more options
 ```